Same-sex marriage in Ecuador: Same-sex marriage

+Background and summary

 Under Article 67 of the 2008 Constitution, "marriage is the union between man and woman based on the free consent of the parties and their equal rights, obligations and legal capacity."
 However, the Constitutional Court ruled that this article was unenforceable and void on 12 June 2019, legalizing same-sex marriage in Ecuador.
-The court focused its ruling on an advisory opinion issued by the Inter-American Court of Human Rights (IACHR) in January 2018 that member states should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
+The court focused its ruling on an advisory opinion issued by the Inter-American Court of Human Rights (IACHR) in January 2018 that signatories to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".

-Background

-During a series of interviews with local newspaper El Universo before the 2013 general election, two of the eight presidential candidates expressed their support for same-sex marriage: leftist candidates Alberto Acosta Espinoza from the Plurinational Unity of the Lefts, and Norman Wray from the Ruptura 25 movement.
+During a series of interviews with local newspaper El Universo before the 2013 general election, two of the eight presidential candidates expressed their support for same-sex marriage: leftist candidates Alberto Acosta Espinoza from the Plurinational Unity of the Lefts, and Norman Wray from the Ruptura 25 party.
 President Rafael Correa did not participate in the interviews.
 However, in a 2011 interview for Radio France Internationale, Correa said that he "couldn't accept" same-sex marriage or abortion, although when asked if he would oppose legislation legalizing either of them, he referred only to abortion when saying that he would certainly oppose it.
-On 17 February 2013, President Correa was reelected by a wide margin.
-On 23 May 2013, he reiterated his opposition to same-sex marriage.
+On 17 February 2013, Correa was re-elected by a wide margin.
+He reiterated his opposition to same-sex marriage on 23 May 2013.

-On 4 March 2016, Azuay's provincial government unanimously approved an ordinance allowing symbolic same-sex marriages.
-The ordinance allowed same-sex couples to register their marriage with the provincial civil registry, but the marriages were only symbolic with no legal effect.
-The first symbolic marriage was held in late June 2016 in Cuenca.

 Ahead of the 2017 presidential election, Paco Moncayo, candidate for the Democratic Left, called for a national debate on the legalisation of same-sex marriage.
 The election was won by Lenín Moreno, candidate for the PAIS Alliance, whose position on same-sex marriage was unknown, as he had refused to answer questions on the issue from activist Pamela Troya.

+On 4 March 2016, the Azuay Provincial Chamber, with support from the provincial government, unanimously approved an ordinance allowing symbolic same-sex marriages in Azuay.
+The ordinance allowed same-sex couples to register their marriages with the provincial civil registry, but the marriages were only symbolic with no legal effect.
+The first symbolic marriage was held in late June 2016 in Cuenca.